 Your first thought might be to order a Chardonnay of the month club.
-That's not a bad choice, but understand that not all Chardonnay are going to be sweet (especially if they are dry or oaky).
-A wine club where you can choose all white wines like the WSJ Wine Club would be the same.
-You will get some sweet, but they will not all be sweet.
+That's not a bad choice, but understand that not all Chardonnay are going to be sweet (especially if they are dry or oaky) and are not likely to appeal to REAL sweet wine drinkers.
+A wine club where you can choose all white wines like The California Wine Club would be the same.
+You will get some sweet every now again, but I would not count on it.

 But did you know there is a club where you can get ALL sweet wines?

 Vinesse is the only merchant I have found that specializes in sweet wines completely.
 Their Sweet Wine Club features mainly white wines with an occasional sweet red or sparkling wine (champagne).
 One of their recent reds actually had hints of chocolate.
 Other previous wines in the club included a Riesling and a Moscato d'Asti.
 Of the 4 bottles that I received from them, 2 were Riesling and 2 were Moscato.

 The Vinesse Sweet & Light Club is available as either 6 or 12 bottles in a shipment, and the bottles run $16-20 each.
 That would be about $96-$120 plus shipping and tax for one shipment.
 You can choose to have them shipped once or twice, and they ship to just about every state in the country.

 Although Firstleaf Wine Club isn't a club that specializes in only sweet wines, it a great club that actually determines what you are sent in each shipment by the exact types of wines that you like.
 Your first shipment is 6 bottle for $40, or about $7 a bottle.